wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 !!! note
     Refer to [configure the identity provider section](#step-3-configure-the-identity-provider-for-the-web-application) for details on configuring an identity provider for the web application.

-If you need to pass additional query parameter to the identity provider, you can pass those with the `/auth/login` request as shown in the code snippet below.
-Choreo will inturn attach those to the `authorize` request sent to the identity provider.
+If you need to pass additional query parameters to the identity provider, you can pass those with the `/auth/login` request as shown in the code snippet below.
+Choreo will inturn attach those as query parameters to the `authorize` request sent to the identity provider.

 ``` javascript
 <button onClick={() => {window.location.href="/auth/login?fidp=myfederatedidp"}}>Login</button>